d0n3val/Edu-Game-Engine/Source/imgui/docs/README.md

 **Who uses Dear ImGui?**

-See the [Software using dear imgui page](https://github.com/ocornut/imgui/wiki/Software-using-dear-imgui) for an (incomplete) list of games/software which are publicly known to use dear imgui.
+See the [Quotes](https://github.com/ocornut/imgui/wiki/Quotes) and [Software using dear imgui](https://github.com/ocornut/imgui/wiki/Software-using-dear-imgui) pages for an (incomplete) list of games/software which are publicly known to use dear imgui.
 Please add yours if you can!

-**Why the odd dual naming, "dear imgui" vs "ImGui"?**
+**Why the odd dual naming, "Dear ImGui" vs "ImGui"?**

 The library started its life and is best known as "ImGui" only due to the fact that I didn't give it a proper name when I released it.
 However, the term IMGUI (immediate-mode graphical user interface) was coined before and is being used in variety of other situations.
 It seemed confusing and unfair to hog the name.
 To reduce the ambiguity without affecting existing codebases, I have decided on an alternate, longer name "dear imgui" that people can use to refer to this specific library in ambiguous situations.